smithy-lang/smithy/smithy-build/README.md

 Filters out shapes that are not part of one of the given namespaces.
 Note that this does not filter out traits based on namespaces.
+This transformer does not remove shapes from the prelude.

 ```json
 {